Hospeed/jQuery-incrementer/readme.md

                 // The greatest value to give to type.
                 maximum: 9999,
                 /*
-                    Stores a set of needed dom nodes.
-Note that this selectors will be prefixed with provided value in "domNodeSelectorPrefix" of the jQuery tools plugin.
+                    Stores a set of selectors for retrieving needed dom nodes.
                 */
                 domNode: {
                     // Stores a selector to grab the plus button.